todstoychev/Laravel5Starter/README.md

 to run the migrations.

+## Create Access Control List
+To create the initial Access Control List data run:

+    php artisan acl:update

+To clear the data you can use:

+    php artisan acl:clear

+If you add new controllers to your project, the rules for them can be set while running the update command.
+This command will not touch your existing database entries.

 ## Create search indexes
 The search indexes are necessary for full text search service.
 So to create them run: